Loading...

 .

 The datarhei Core includes a simple SRT server for publishing and playing streams.
-Check out the and the .
+Check out the SRT configuration and the SRT guide.
 This API endpoint will list the details of all currently publishing and playing streams.

 This endpoint is still experimental and may change in a later minor version increase.